 I decided to shake things up and order a B17 Carved Short (or B17 S Imperial according to older naming conventions).
 This new saddle has so far supported me through northern Africa and many miles of gravel roads in the western USA.
 It fits my pelvis better in a way that’s hard to describe, and the cutout does take some pressure off sensitive areas.
 If and when I buy another Brooks saddle one day, it’ll probably be another one like this.

-This post is intended to explain the differences between the models of the Brooks B17 and why you might prefer one or the other.
-Obviously, no one can tell you which saddle will fit your body best.
-You’ll have to a couple and see!
-Still, I hope you’ll benefit from understanding the intentions behind these saddle designs and why you might want to start with one in particular.
+This post explains the differences between the models of the Brooks B17 and why you might prefer one or the other.
+No one can tell you which saddle will fit your body best.
+You’ll have to try a couple and see!
+And though Brooks saddles are very well-regarded, for some people none of the models ever feel right.
+Still, I hope you’ll benefit from understanding the intentions behind the various Brooks leather saddle designs and why you might want to start with one or another in particular.

 B17 S (Short / Women’s) vs. B17 (Standard / Unisex)

 Brooks makes both a standard B17 saddle and a version called B17 S. The S, somewhat confusingly, apparently stands for “short” instead of “standard.”
 This might be why the Brooks website now calls this model the B17 Short.

 Most men buy the standard B17 without a second thought, though there’s no reason they couldn’t use the women’s version if it happened to fit them better.

 Many women, on the other hand, agonize over the tradeoffs between the the B17 and B17 S. What exactly is the difference?

 The standard B17 isn’t necessarily tailored toward men; in fact it’s “unisex.”
 The B17 Short is, according to Brooks, “for women and smaller riders.”
 It’s 3.3 cm shorter overall and has a more abrupt contour from wide to narrow.